cos485/cos485.github.io/_posts/2023-01-27-homework-guidelines.markdown

 - Programming exercises should be completed in Colaboratory.

   - Please submit to Gradescope a PDF of your notebook including a link to your Colaboratory file using the comments.

+- A simple solution to generate a PDF of the notebook consists in using the built-in browser print and save the result as a pdf.

 - Theoretical exercises are encouraged to be completed in Colaboratory using LaTeX, as well.
 You may also submit a PDF scan of a handwritten response.